 Constructing a mosque with an equal number of minarets was taken as sacrilege and an expression of incredible hubris on the Sultan’s part.
 To correct his error, Sultan Ahmet financed the construction of a seventh minaret for the Grand Mosque in Mecca.

 Sadly, the great Sultan did not live long enough to enjoy his magnificent mosque.
-He died of typhus at the age of 27, just one year after the mosque was completed.
+He died of typhus at 27, just one year after the mosque was completed.

 He is buried in a mausoleum adjacent to the interior walls of his great legacy — the awe-inspiring masterpiece of traditional Islamic architecture known as the Sultan Ahmed Mosque.

 The Blue Mosque is known for the blue tiles that adorn its interior.
-It is one of the most splendid examples of Islamic architecture in the world.
+It is one of the world’s most splendid examples of Islamic architecture.

 The mosque was commissioned by Sultan Ahmet I in 1609 and took seven years to build.
 The architect was Mimar Sinan, who also designed some of the most famous mosques in Istanbul.

 The Blue Mosque is one of the few mosques in Istanbul that allow visitors to enter during prayer times.
 It is also one of the only mosques in Turkey with six minarets.

-The mosque’s interior is decorated with more than 20,000 Iznik tiles, most blue.
+The mosque’s interior is decorated with over 20,000 Iznik tiles, most of which are blue.
 These tiles were made in Iznik, a town near Istanbul known for its ceramics industry.
-The Blue Mosque is one of the most popular tourist destinations in Istanbul, and it is usually very crowded.
+The Blue Mosque is one of the most popular tourist destinations in Istanbul and is usually very crowded.

 The Blue Mosque was heavily damaged by an earthquake in 1766 but was restored soon afterward.
 In 1847, a fire destroyed much of the mosque’s interior, but it was rebuilt using the same designs and materials.
 The Blue Mosque is still used today and is one of Istanbul’s most popular tourist attractions.